-If you can visit any of these squares, please help by collecting records (remember to stick to public footpaths or gain the landowner's permission).
-Many more squares have only a handful of records...

-If you'd like the exact area to target, please contact the county recorder.
+If you can visit any of these squares, please help by recording any butterflies you see (remember to stick to public footpaths or gain the landowner's permission).
+If you'd like a higher resolution map, a different map (e.g. highlighting those areas with zero records), or a specific area to target, please contact the county recorder.